brichards99/brichards.net/content/post/books-April-2019.md

 * [The Buddha Walks Into a Bar - Lodro Rinzler](https://www.amazon.com/gp/product/B00BPE416E/ref=dbs_a_def_awm_hsch_vapi_tkin_p1_i2)

 The Power of Habit fascinated me, and it's a book that I think I might go back to from time to time.
 I am very interested in understanding how people become the people they are, and I believe that there is a lot to be learned from the routine, habitual behaviors that are observable even without talking to them.
 I actually prefer not talking to them.
+People are awful in general.

 The Little Book of Hygge simply made me want to move to somewhere Scandinavian.
 Anywhere, really.
 This book introduced to me a cozy metric that I now apply to many of the settings in my life.